• Skip to main content

 1x Cable clips – We recommend purchasing separately from a homeware store.
 Cable clips supplied with ethernet cables have short nails and will fall out of exterior brickwork.

-1x Access point (Link) – Provides a wireless signal inside the garden room
+1x Access point (Check Price) – Provides a wireless signal inside the garden room

-1x Clear sealant (Link) – A waterproof covering where the cable feeds into exterior walls.
+1x Clear sealant (Check Price) – A waterproof covering where the cable feeds into exterior walls.

-2x Brick buster plate (Link) – Optionally used to stop water ingress where the cable enters each building.
+2x Brick buster plate (Check Price) – Optionally used to stop water ingress where the cable enters each building.

-1x Network cable Tester (Link) – Optionally used to test the ethernet cable if there is no connection.
+1x Network cable Tester (Check Price) – Optionally used to test the ethernet cable if there is no connection.

 Which type of ethernet cable is best?